English Electric Lightning: Aircraft performance

+The Lightning was a fully aerobatic aircraft.

 Early Lightning models, the F.1, F.1A, and F.2, had a maximum speed of 1.7 Mach at 36000 ft in an ICAO standard atmosphere, and 650 kn IAS at lower altitudes.
 Later models, the F.2A, F.3, F.3A, F.6, and F.53, had a maximum speed of 2.0 Mach at 36000 ft, and speeds up to 700 kn indicated air speed for "operational necessity only".
 A Lightning fitted with Avon 200-series engines, a ventral tank, and two Firestreak missiles had a maximum speed of 1.9 Mach on a standard day; while a Lightning powered by the Avon 300-series engines, a ventral tank and two Red Top missiles had a maximum speed of Mach 2.0.
 Directional stability decreased as speed increased, with vertical fin failure likely if yaw was not correctly counteracted with rudder deflections.
 (Note: Along with directional stability, rudder effectiveness decreased at higher Mach numbers; timely and larger deflections of the rudder were required to counter any yaw, especially under increased g-loading.)
 (Note: Two Lightning prototypes, XL628 and XM966, were lost to vertical fin failure during roll testing at high Mach numbers.)
 Imposed Mach limits during missile launches ensured adequate directional stability; (Note: Firestreak firing limits were 1.3 Mach with the small fin, 1.7 Mach with the large fin.
 Red Top limit was Mach 1.8.) later Lightning variants had a larger vertical fin, giving a greater stability margin at high speed.

 It was not known whether the fixed centre-body intake, with a design point of Mach 1.7, would encounter intake buzz, a vibration caused by oscillation of the shock positions at different combinations of Mach number and engine air flow/rpm.
 A Lightning prototype was taken to 2.0 Mach to check for this instability but none was found.
 Service trials with the F.6 found intake buzz when engine speed was rapidly reduced at speeds above 1.85 Mach as well as when manoeuvring (increased 'g') at other supersonic speeds and engine thrust settings.
 The buzz caused no damage.